phl025/ESP32_RC_Controller/README.md

 ## Software
 Many functions are converted to 'object-oriented programming', such as :
-- Receiver : rxBase, rxPpm, rxCrsf, rxSbus
+- Receiver : RxBase, RxPpm, RxCrsf, RxSbus, RxPwm
-- RX Channels : rxChannel, chTrigger
+- RX Channels : RxChannel, chTrigger
-- ESC : escDriver
+- ESC : escDriver for RZ7886 or IBT2
 - ...

 ## Hardware